 Master's Degree Programs

-MCB Accelerated Master's Program: This one-year program is for students who desire to acquire a Master's degree by adding an additional year to their undergraduate studies.
+This one-year program provides an opportunity for current undergraduate students to acquire a Master's degree by adding an additional year to their studies.
 Information and application instructions can be found here.